linuxfandudeguy/theparrotcollection/README.md

 **`https://parrotio.netlify.app/hd/{parrot you want to put in your website specifically in the hd folder}`**

-If you want to use flag parrots, then use: visit [linuxfandudeguy/partyguests](https://github.com/linuxfandudeguy/flagparrots/tree/master) and find a file name for a parrot you like.
+If you want to use flag parrots, then: visit [linuxfandudeguy/flagparrots](https://github.com/linuxfandudeguy/flagparrots/tree/master) and find a file name for a parrot you like.

+Make a image tag in your website with a URL in this format:

 **`https://flagparrotio.netlify.app/hd/{file name of the parrot you want to use}`**

 if you want party guests then follow these instructions: visit [linuxfandudeguy/partyguests](https://github.com/linuxfandudeguy/partyguests/tree/master) and find a file name for a guest you like.

+Make a image tag in your website with a URL in this format:

 **`https://partyguestio.netlify.app/{guest you want to put in your website}`**